jasonPonda/progressive-enhancement/doc-the-chinese-farmer.md

 <img src="https://cdn-images-1.medium.com/max/800/1*IQqkmPXYZuJViY5p-ymk0A.jpeg" alt="The Old Chinese Farmer"><figcaption>The Old Chinese Farmer</figcaption>
 </figure>

 <p> upon a time there was a Chinese farmer whose horse ran away.
 That evening, all of his neighbors came around to commiserate.
 They said, “We are so sorry to hear your horse has run away.
 This is most unfortunate.”
-The farmer said, “Is it good?
-Is it bad?
+The farmer said, “Is it <span class ="good">good</span>?
+Is it <span class = "ban">bad</span>?
 I don't know.”
 The next day the horse came back bringing seven wild horses with it, and in the evening everybody came back and said, “Oh, isn’t that lucky.
 What a great turn of events.
 You now have eight horses!”
-The farmer again said, “Is it good?
-Is it bad?
+The farmer again said, “Is it <span class ="good">good</span>?
+Is it <span class = "ban">bad</span>?
 I don't know.” </p>

 <p>The following day his son tried to break one of the horses, and while riding it, he was thrown and broke his leg.
-The neighbors then said, “Oh dear, that’s too bad,” and the farmer responded, “Is it good?
-Is it bad?
+The neighbors then said, “Oh dear, that’s too <span class = "ban">bad</span>,” and the farmer responded, “Is it <span class ="good">good</span>?
+Is it <span class = "ban">bad</span>?
 I don't know.”
 The next day the conscription officers came around to conscript people into the army, and they rejected his son because he had a broken leg.
 Again all the neighbors came around and said, “Isn’t that great!”
-Again, he said, “Is it good?
-Is it bad?
+Again, he said, “Is it <span class ="good">good</span>?
+Is it <span class = "ban">bad</span>?
 I don't know.”</p>

 <figure>
    <blockquote>
-<p>The whole process of nature is an integrated process of immense complexity, and it’s really impossible to tell whether anything that happens in it is good or bad — because you never know what will be the consequence of the misfortune; or, you never know what will be the consequences of good fortune.</p>
+<p>The whole process of nature is an integrated process of immense complexity, and it’s really impossible to tell whether anything that happens in it is <span class ="good">good</span> or <span class = "ban">bad</span> — because you never know what will be the consequence of the misfortune; or, you never know what will be the consequences of <span class ="good">good</span> fortune.</p>
    </blockquote>

 <figcaption>Alan Watts</figcaption>